smellyshovel/vue-custom-context-menu/README.md

 ## Usage

-Bind Context Menus to elements and components using the `v-context-menu` directive.
-Disable Context Menus for a specific element via the `.disabled` modifier (affects all of its children if not otherwise specified for a specific child (and thus its children as well).
-Provide the `.no-native` modifier to to show a custom Context Menu instead of the browser's native one even if the `[alt]` key was holded during the opening
+**Bind** Context Menus to elements and components using the `v-context-menu` directive. **Disable** Context Menus for a specific element via the `.disabled` modifier (which also affects all of its children if not otherwise specified for a specific child (and thus its children as well).
+Provide the `.no-native` modifier to to show a custom Context Menu instead of the **browser's native** one even if the `[alt]` key was holded during the opening

 ```html
 <div id="wrapper" v-context-menu.disabled>